Israel rolls out Pfizer covid pill, using digital health records to identify those most at risk

 Doctors say that dispensing the drug is proving complicated, in part, because there’s a long list of medications that don’t mix well with Paxlovid.
 Many prospective recipients are older and take other medications, such as hypertension drugs and anticoagulants, and these patients may have to change or suspend those treatments to take Paxlovid.

-“It’s very involved,” said Galia Rahav, a physician at Sheba Medical Center outside of Tel Aviv who has been consulting with HMOs on Paxlovid.
-“Sometimes you have talk to them for an hour.
+“It’s very involved,” said Galia Rahav, a physician at Sheba Medical Center outside Tel Aviv who has been consulting with HMOs on Paxlovid.
+“Sometimes you have to talk to them for an hour.
 I had a patient yesterday whose daughter is a pharmacist, and we finally decided he wouldn’t take it.”

 Before these conversations even occur, computers cross-tabulate reports of positive coronavirus tests with existing medical files, then flag those individuals who might be most at risk and most likely to benefit from the drug.